MicrosoftDocs/entra-docs/docs/fundamentals/copilot-entra-lifecycle-workflow.md

 ## Compare versions of a lifecycle workflow

-Provide a “prompt" with information asking Security Copilot to compare workflow versions.
+You can use Security Copilot to compare workflow versions.
 Security Copilot uses the information provided to generate and return a rich summary of the content of two versions of the specified workflow as well as the core differences between the workflow versions including tasks and execution conditions.

+For example:

 - *List all workflow versions for <workflow>*
 - *Show me who last modified <workflow> and when*